mohanr/mohanr.github.io/_posts/2017-02-17-reinforcementlearning.md

 I started with a proper Haskell state management workflow but soon abandoned it in favour of mutable IOarrays.
 Global mutable state is virtually non-existent in Haskell code.

-This code just manages the board size.
+This code just manages the board size but is unused now.
+The board is small and is of fixed size.

 {% highlight haskell %}fun :: Map.Map String Int
 fun = Map.empty